fikrikarim/gitfeed/README.md

 - First, let's do the switch navigator that checks whether the user is authenticated or not, if not, then redirects user to Sign in page.
 And while the app is checking, shows loading spinner.
 - Let's use hook instead of Class.
 Because, why not.
 It's a new project after all.
 - Now we make LoginScreen, and MainScreen, and try to make AuthLoadingScreen randomly go to either login screen, before we implement the real logged in checking mechanism, to get sense of the AuthLoadingScreen.
-- Let's take a breakkk to meet someone.

 ### Wed, Jan 22